-If the grievance is not resolved at Step I BASAS may appeal by forwarding the grievance in writing to the Cluster Leader, if Step I was with Principal or Headmaster, within (5) school days after it has received the Step I decision.
-If the grievance is appealed by the Association, the grievant must sign the appeal.
+If the grievance was not resolved at Step I, BASAS may appeal by forwarding the grievance in writing to the Office of Labor Relations within (5) school days after it has received the Step I decision.
 The appeal shall include:

-- 1. Name and position of affected member(s). - 2.
-A statement of the grievance and the facts involved. - 3.
-The specific corrective action and/or remedy requested. - 4.
-Name of the BASAS representative at Step I. - 5.
-Signature(s) of BASAS representative.
+- 1. Name and position of affected member(s) - 2.
+A statement of the grievance and the facts involved - 3.
+The specific corrective action and/or remedy requested - 4.
+Name of the BASAS representative at Step I - 5.
+Signature of BASAS representative decision together with supporting reasons to BASAS as soon as possible but no later than ten (10) school days after receipt of the appeal or five (5) school days after the conference, whichever is earlier.

-The Deputy Superintendent or his/her designee shall meet with the BASAS representative and the aggrieved unit member.
-The grievant and the BASAS representative will receive at least (2) school days notice of the meeting and an opportunity to be heard.
-The supervisor to whom the grievance was presented may be present at the meeting and state his views.
-The Deputy Superintendent shall communicate his/her written decision together with supporting reasons to BASAS and to members as possible but no later than (10) school days after receipt of the appeal or (5) school days after the conference whichever is earlier.
+The designee of the Office of Labor Relations shall meet with BASAS and the aggrieved unit member who shall receive at least (2) school days notice of the meeting.
+The supervisor to whom the grievance was presented at Step I may be present and state his/her views.
+The designee shall communicate his/her written